Summary

 Through the creation of urban gardens, their is more permeable pavement, open space and green space in Somerville, increasing the urban canopy and decreasing carbon footprint.
 Elementary students understand their impact on the local environment.

-This project has provided additional documentation in a Microsoft Word file (projdoc.doc).
+This project has provided additional documentation in a XLSX file (projdoc.xlsx).